scalemailted/Dynamic-Obstacle-Avoidance/readme.md

 ---

 ## Project Objectives
-In a workspace resembling the [Basic-Motion-Planning](https://github.com/scalemailted/Basic-Motion-Planning) project, use two PioneerP3DX robots that are initialized at random states (orientations).
+In a workspace resembling the [Basic-Motion-Planning](https://github.com/scalemailted/Basic-Motion-Planning project) , use two PioneerP3DX robots that are initialized at random states (orientations).
 One robot is currently situated at the starting position, while the other is at the goal location.
 The task is to create collision-free trajectories that enable the robots to exchange their initial positions while primarily adhering to the D* path.

 ---